raspberrypilearning/nature-rover/en/step_5.md

 --- task ---

 Add code to make the cloud move.
 You may need to adjust the numbers, depending on the size and position of the sprite.
-As the cloud shoudl appear further back, it should move less than the tree.
+As the cloud should appear further back, it should move less than the tree.

 ![cloud sprite](images/cloud-sprite.png)
 ```blocks3